 Adapting to Digital Advancements

 The push for cloud-native EHRs and a platform ecosystem approach reflects the ongoing digital transformation in healthcare.
-Such advancements are crucial for small practices EHR to maintain a competitive edge and offer optimal patient care.
+Such advancements are crucial for small practices EHR for small practices to maintain a competitive edge and offer optimal patient care.
 Cloud-based EHRs offer scalability and flexibility, which are crucial for adapting to changing patient volumes and practice needs.

 Supporting Telemedicine Initiatives